What is Obsessive Compulsive Disorder (OCD)?

 - Germs live forever on any surface: This is the belief that once a germ attaches itself to a surface it will stay there forever and be capable of infecting you.
 In reality, most surfaces are fairly inhospitable for bacteria and viruses, and the microorganisms become inactivated fairly quickly, usually within minutes or at most an hour.

 - Humans have no immune system: This is the belief that every germ or virus that one contacts will cause illness.
 Humans actually have a very robust immune system.
 Every day our immune system kills off a variety of germs and viruses we get exposed to.
-Unless we are exposed to a large quantity of germs or viruses, our immune system usually does a good job of resisting illness.
+Unless we are exposed to many germs or viruses, our immune system usually does a good job of resisting illness.

 The Treatment: Using Exposure and Response Prevention